artunboz/bachelor-research/README.md

 `reductions/pca/run_0` and `reductions/pca/run_1`.
 The evaluation is done and the results are aggregated using `experiment_scripts/eval_and_agg.py`.
 The configurations are aggregated using `experiment_scripts/get_run_configs.py`.

+Steps 1, 3, and 4 have their own package and abstract classes that are responsible with common tasks.
+These abstract classes can be extended to accommodate more algorithms.
+For step 2, `features/combine_features.py` is used.
+This module operates on multiple feature folders.
+It is responsible with collecting the configurations of each feature under a single config file, identifying the images for which each feature method has a feature vector, concatenating these feature vectors per image, and storing them in the same folder structure.
+Thus, the combined feature can be treated as any other feature in the later steps of the pipeline.

 ### Notes on Features